A Dimension-Agnostic Bootstrap Anderson-Rubin Test For Instrumental Variable Regressions: Asymptotic Power

 \section{Asymptotic Power}

-In this section, we discuss the power of the bootstrap inference by focusing on two separate cases: (1) $K_\lambda$ diverges and (2) $K_\lambda $ is bounded.
-Given that $K_\lambda$ is bounded from above by $\min(K_n,n)$, case (1) corresponds to the case where $K_n$ diverges, potentially even faster than the sample size.
-Alternatively, when $K_n = K$ is fixed, $K_\lambda$ must be bounded and, thus, belongs to case (2).
+In this section, we discuss the power of the bootstrap inference by focusing on three separate cases: (I) both $K$ and $K_\lambda$ diverge, (II) $K$ diverges but $K_\lambda $ is bounded, and (III) both $K$ and $K_\lambda$ are bounded.